-The Human Rights and Inclusion Programme builds on the good results achieved under the previous DAPP and has been informed by the important lessons learned.
+The Human Rights and Inclusion Programme builds on the good results achieved under the previous DAPP and has been informed by the important lessons already described in section 2.4.

 The programme will adhere to some important guiding principles.
-It adopts a more systemic approach, aimed at strengthening the linkages between multiple sets of stakeholders including duty bearers and youth rights holders - bringing all stakeholders into one Human Rights System.
-Spaces, civic engagement and partnerships are key elements for linking duty bearers and youth rights holders subject to the scope for doing so in each DAPP-country.
-The programme will build on existing opportunities and pathways for youth HROs and HRDs to engage and participate in civic spaces, media, and government spaces for dialogue.
-Implementing partners will be expected to identify and create opportunities for engaging less vocal or less empowered youth groups, including those representing minorities and create new civic spaces and platforms to ensure their voice and participation in the protection of their human rights.
-The rights of LGBT+ will receive particular attention.
-Likewise, the rights and inclusion of faith-based minorities will be supported, where relevant, by interreligious dialogue at the community level, in villages, local urban neighbourhoods, schools, universities and in the media - in other words, at the local level where young people live their daily lives.
+It adopts a more systemic approach, aimed at strengthening the linkages and social contracts between multiple sets of duty bearers and youth rights holders - bringing all stakeholders into one system.
+Spaces, civic engagement and partnerships are key elements for linking duty bearers and youth rights holders and the programme will build on existing opportunities and pathways for youth CSOs and HRDs to engage and participate in civic spaces, media, and government spaces for dialogue.
+Danish partners will be expected to identify and create opportunities for engaging less vocal or empowered youth groups and create new civic spaces and platforms to ensure their voice and participation in the protection of their human rights.

-In practical terms, this means that the programme combines activities on human rights, prevention of violence and torture, free media, and gender equality into one joint programme with four outcomes.
+In practical terms, this means that the programme combines activities on human rights, gender equality, and media into one joint programme with four outcomes.
 The outcome areas are tailored to the region's challenging context with more substantial interventions in fewer areas.
-Support to HROs/HRDs will be more focused involving fewer organisations, targeting countries rather than regionally, and with youth as a target group.
-Smaller initiatives for HRDs and regional cooperation are replaced with broader national interventions.
-An increased focus on dialogue and trust implies increased efforts in engaging duty-bearers with rights holders.
+Support to human rights defenders will be more focused involving fewer organizations, targeting countries rather than regionally, and with youth as a target group.
+This also means the previous thematic areas such as interreligious dialogue is replaced with a focus on rights of religious minority groups.
+Smaller initiatives for HRD and regional cooperation are replaced with broader national interventions.
+An increased focus on dialogue and trust implies increased efforts in engaging dutybearers (state and government institutions) with rights holders (HRDs/HROs).
 These efforts will engage youth as active citizens and agents of change.